Chargebacks: What They Are & How to Prevent Chargeback Fraud

 Why Does a High Chargeback Ratio Matter for Merchants?

-High chargeback rates have significant negative consequences.
+There are serious drawbacks to high chargeback rates.
 In particular, payment processors view high chargeback rates unfavourably.
 Merchants with high chargeback ratios exceeding allowable thresholds (typically 1%) face various consequences, including:

 Thus, maintaining a low chargeback ratio is crucial for business sustainability and growth.